Ibrahimo99/activity_planner_app/README.md

 # To run the application do the following:

-1. To start the Express JS, go the command line and write:
+1. To start the Express JS, go to the command line and write:
 # node app.js
 2. To start the Mongodb, open another command prompt and type
 # mongod --port 27019